SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Scalability {#scalability}

-There may be a large number of media flows handled by the server and wireless/access router.
+There may be a large number of flows handled by the server and wireless/access router.
 Per flow information (state) at a wireless router for optimizing the flow can negate the advantages offered as the number of flows handled increases.